WinPlay02/GitCraft/readme.md

 "extra-versions" directory
 ```

+## Performance
+- Windows filesystem implementation degrades performance very much (especially the commit step is affected by this)
+- Windows defender will also intercept every file I/O, which causes additional slowdown

 ## Version Manifest Source
 - The manifest provider source is changeable, `ManifestProvider` needs to be extended.
 - By default, the version manifest information is fetched from [Mojang](https://piston-meta.mojang.com/mc/game/version_manifest_v2.json)